View all web browser and mobile devices available in our cloud-based test lab.

 So, the two areas that the combination of test automation and machines are looking at are:

-Data becomes enabler for valuable and successful continuous testing.
+Data becomes an enabler for valuable and successful continuous testing.
 Effective use of data should help with quick noise filtering (false negatives) and focus on actual failures that may resemble risk to the business.

 The role of machines in the testing space grew in the last decade — mainly by replacing manual testing with test automation.
 Looking forward, it seems like human beings will remain close to testing, but we may see an interesting shift in the next decade from SDET (Software Development Engineer in Test) toward DSET (Data Scientists in Test).